-Executives are also entitled to participate in the employee share and option arrangements.
+Executives are also entitled to participate in the employee share, option and performance right arrangements.

-The directors and executives (if any) receive a superannuation guarantee contribution required by the government, which was 9.5% for the 2019 financial year.
+The directors and executives (if any) receive a superannuation guarantee contribution required by the government, which was 9.5% for the 2020 financial year.
 Some individuals may choose to sacrifice part of their salary or fees to increase payments towards superannuation.